dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 ### Commit Style

-Each commit should represent a single logical (atomic) change: this makes your changes easier to r
+Each commit should represent a single logical (atomic) change: this makes your changes easier to review.

+* Try to avoid unrela